-Learn how to make homemade coffee ice cream.
-It all starts with a custard base, mixed with heavy cream and churned in an ice cream maker for a smooth and creamy dessert.
+Learn how to make coffee ice cream at home with a simple custard base, heavy cream and ground coffee from your pantry.
 This post has been sponsored by the Egg Farmers of Canada.

 Homemade Coffee Ice Cream